2026 United States Senate elections: North Carolina

-On the Democratic side, former Congressman Wiley Nickel declared his candidacy in April 2025.
-Former Governor Roy Cooper announced his candidacy on July 28, 2025.
-The next day, Nickel dropped out and endorsed Cooper.
+On the Democratic side, former U.S. Representative Wiley Nickel declared his candidacy in April 2025.
+Former Governor Roy Cooper entered the race on July 28, 2025.
+Nickel withdrew the following day and endorsed Cooper, who later won the Democratic nomination.

 Ohio (special)

 One-term Republican JD Vance was elected in 2022 with 53% of the vote.
-On January 10, 2025, he resigned from the Senate following his election as Vice President of the United States alongside then-former President Donald Trump in 2024.
-Governor Mike DeWine announced Vance's replacement in the Senate would be then-Lieutenant Governor Jon Husted on January 17.
-Husted is running to finish out the remainder of Vance's six-year term.
+On January 10, 2025, he resigned from the Senate after being elected Vice President of the United States in 2024.
+On January 17, Governor Mike DeWine announced that then-Lieutenant Governor Jon Husted would replace Vance in the Senate.
+Husted is running to serve the remainder of Vance's term.